 Things to think about before trying to sell a business

-A list of things you might want to consider:
+To help you, we have compiled this list of things you might want to consider

 - Retirement